MerryJerry27/Dungeon-Slitherer-JMM/README.md

 "main_snake.py" is the file to run

-WASD to move, Left-Click to interact
+WASD or Arrow Keys to move, Left-Click to interact

 There are only 6 levels, with every 3-set focusing on a concept, being: